-The National Museum of Australia's new equine exhibition will trace how people and horses have together helped to build the Australian nation.
-It will present stories of the powerful bonds and enduring relationships that have formed between Australians and their horses.
+The National Museum of Australia's new equine exhibition, Spirited: Australia's Horse Story, will trace how people and horses have together helped to build the Australian nation.

 In the making

-The exhibition is due to open at the National Museum in Canberra in September 2014, with a smaller version to tour around Australia from July 2015.
+Spirited: Australia's Horse Story is due to open at the National Museum in Canberra in September 2014, with a smaller version to tour around Australia from July 2015.
 The exhibition is part of the Museum's Horses in Australia project, which commenced in early 2013.
+It will present stories of the powerful bonds and enduring relationships that have formed between Australians and their horses.

 The exhibition will trace how horses have enriched our lives, built our society and shaped our environments, offering visitors the opportunity to discover the powerful bonds that link us with these beautiful animals.